-2. Save it.
 Experts recommend that you have enough savings to cover at least 3 to 6 months of expenses.
-In reality, nearly half of all households won’t make it more than a week without borrowing or selling something.[ii]
 This is the perfect opportunity to break away from the statistics and get prepared.
-Consider a high-yield checking account that allows easy access to your savings.
+Consider setting up a designated checking account that allows easy access to your savings.

-5. Take a vacation.
-Maybe it’s a trip to Europe or maybe it’s someplace else you’ve always wanted to go.
+Maybe it’s a trip to Paris or maybe it’s someplace else you’ve always wanted to go.
 If all the above are in good shape, go ahead and treat yourself.
 You deserve it!

 This material is intended for education purposes only and is not intended to be, nor should it be construed as, an offer or solicitation for the purchase or sales of any specific securities, financial services or other non-specified item.
 Please consult your Financial/Investment Advisor for advice and guidance on your particular situation.
 Neither Transamerica Agency Network nor its agents or representatives may provide tax or legal advice.
 Anyone to whom this material is promoted, marketed, or recommended should consult with and rely on their own independent tax and legal advisors regarding their particular situation and the concepts presented herein.